N2IT/p3-cli-project/README.md

 - Update/Delete Workout Routines: My program provides the flexibility to modify your workout plans as your fitness journey progresses.
 Easily update your routines or delete them if they no longer align with your goals.

-- Manage Exercises Within Routines: Add new exercises to your routines, edit existing ones to better suit your objectives, or remove them if they're no longer needed.  application ensures your workout plans remain dynamic and adaptable.
+- Manage Exercises Within Routines: Add new exercises to your routines, edit existing ones to better suit your objectives, or remove them if they're no longer needed.
+My application ensures your workout plans remain dynamic and adaptable.

 - Exercise Reassignment: Transition exercises from one routine to another with simplicity, allowing for seamless adjustments to your workout regimen without the hassle of manual re-entry.